nypublicradio/unettest/docs/blog/unettest.md

 mixed in with the current tests, I was flooded with unrelated logs.
 It was bad.

-Kludgy as this development cycle was, I was able to suss out WHAT the behavior was but WHY was proving to be more difficult.
+It was a bad way of asking questions.
+This development cycle was so kludgy , I was able to suss out WHAT the behavior was but not WHY.
+Not even WHAT EXACTLY.

-## Questions at Hand
+## Life, the Universe, and Everything

-The strange symptom was that my Microservice was getting requests that look like `$microservice/new/api/update?value=$1$is_args$args`.
+The strange symptom I observerd was that my Microservice was getting requests that look like `$microservice/new/api/update?value=$1$is_args$args`.
 Ummm what?
 NGINX is supposed to uhh INTERPOLATE those money variables??
 I should be getting `?value=mycrazyvalue` not `?value=$1`.
 And even stranger, i found that if I swapped the mirror, it worked.

 That is, if I mirror a -> b, my values are not parsed.
 But if I mirrored b -> a, it would successfully parse the route.
 This is so weird.
-But if I wanted to verify that a -> b didn't work like that, it'd be a 15 wait to deploy and learn the answer.
+But if I wanted to verify that a -> b worked or did not, it wouldd be a 15 wait to deploy and learn the answer.

 And if I thought, hmm I wonder if a -> b with $request_uri works, when $1